Nomenclature of Phycobilin lyases and related proteins

 - CpeS-I subfamily The CpeS-I from Fremyella diplosiphon strain UTEX481 was characterized as a PEB:Cys-80 beta-PE lyase (Biswas et al., 2011).
 This subfamily contains all PE-containing cyanobacteria outside the marine Synechococcus/Prochlorococcus branch

 - CpeS-ProHL subfamily This subfamily contains only the sequences of Prochlorococcus marinus HL ecotypes.
-CpeS sequence is the sole phycobilin lyase present in these genomes and was biochemically characterized in strain MED4 as a PEB:Cys-82 beta-PEIII (PpeB) lyase (Wiethaus et al., 2010).
+CpeS sequence is the sole phycobilin lyase present in these genomes and was biochemically characterized in strain MED4 as a PEB:Cys-82 beta-PEIII (PpeB) lyase (Wiethaus et al., 2010a).
 PpeB is also the sole PBP present in this (and other Prochlorococcus HL) strain.

 - CpeU-I subfamily includes PE-containing cyanobacteria other than marine Synechococcus.
 Most sequences have multiple possible start codons.
+In Fremyella diplosiphon a ΔcpeU mutant had a similar phenotype to WT including similar peak profiles with slight decreases in PE levels in the mutant (Adhikari 2015).

-- S/U clan related proteins These proteins are related to characterized or probable phycobilin lyases but may have other metabolic functions.
+- S/U clan-related proteins These proteins are related to characterized or probable phycobilin lyases but may have other metabolic functions.

 - CpcS homologs family Unknown function.
 Present only in some PC- or PE-containing cyanobacteria but absent from marine picocyanobacteria.